ShurnYurnYang/Personal-Projects-Public/discord snipe bot/README.md

 This python script using discord.py records the latest deleted message in a discord server and upon being called using '!snipe' sends the deleted message back along with the server name of the sender and the EST (by default) timestamp

 ## Installation
-1. Install Python, discord.py, and pytz
+1. Install libraries in requirements.txt
 2. Setup your bot through discord.com/developers/applications
-3. Copy your bot's token and paste it into the Bot Token.txt
+3. Copy your bot's token and create .env 'DISCORD_API_TOKEN'
-4. Download files and run snipeBot.py
+4. Download files and run main.py
 5. profit???

 ## Commands
 - **!snipe** recalls the last deleted message
-- **!snipeall** recalls ALL deleted messages which MAY cause some problems
+- **!snipeall** recalls ALL deleted messages
-- **!snipen** recalls 'n' deleted messages where 'n' is an integer greater than 0)
+- **!snipen** recalls 'n' deleted messages where 'n' is an integer greater than 0 but not greater than 10

-## Updates
+## Changelog
 Initial upload: 2023/05/29
 ### Version 1.1 (2023/05/31)
 - Reworked code to use a class and objects to store message data